 As part of the Whitbread portfolio of food and beverage brands, Costa has enjoyed the continued growth that has led to more outlets being opened year-on-year and this trend is set to continue.
-Recently, MRK Associates sat down with Costa Coffee’s UK Finance Director, Alastair Langan to discuss how our demand for great coffee has inspired his business and we also asked his advice for aspiring Finance Directors and CFOs, and how to emulate his success.
+Recently, MRK Associates sat down with Alistair Langan, one of Costa Coffee’s Finance Directors to discuss how our demand for great coffee has inspired his business.
+We took the opportunity to ask his advice for aspiring Finance Directors and CFOs, and how fellow professionals could emulate his success.

 This is the first in a new series “Interviews with Finance Leaders”.

-Hi Alastair, it’s great to meet you.
+Hi Alistair, it’s great to meet you.
 Thanks for meeting with us.
-Can I start with asking why you chose finance as your career direction?
+Can I start by asking why you chose finance as your career direction?

-Alastair Langan: Finance is about problem-solving and using numbers to tell a story accurately.
-The skills amassed are also transferable.
-I moved into hospitality and leisure over 20 years ago and there have been many changes, trends, and challenges, but I’ve always wanted to test myself in this data-driven sector.
+Alistair Langan: Finance is about problem-solving and using numbers to tell a story accurately.
+After 20 years in technology, I was offered an opportunity to move into hospitality and leisure – I’ve always wanted to test myself in this data-driven sector.
 My transferable skills have been relied upon to help develop the business and my team.

 Consumption of coffee is still a booming sector.
-You only have to go any high street any weekday morning to see the demand in coffee shops for the barista’s artistry.
+You only have to go to any Costa Coffee outlet any day of the week to witness this.
 How do you see the UK’s current enjoyment of coffee “on the go”?
 What, in your opinion, will be the innovations?

-AL: Coffee is still a growth sector and the occasion continues to change when consumers want a coffee.
-Innovation will be about delivery and service methods as well consumers taste getting more refined.
+AL: Coffee is still a growth sector and the occasion continues to change when consumers want such a refreshment.
+Innovation will be about delivery and service methods as well as consumers taste becoming more refined.

 Working in this fantastic industry and riding the crest of a wave must be thrilling.
 You’ve outlined how your transferable skills have benefitted you and how data is interesting, yet what gets you out of bed in the morning?

-AL: Developing my team and problems to solve.
-Data gives all kinds of clues and this helps benefit our business go on to bigger and better things.
+AL: Developing my team and problem-solving.
+Data gives all kinds of clues and this helps our business advance further.
 Working, leading and mentoring my team is hugely fulfilling.

 With that in mind, what are the biggest challenges you face in running your finance team?

-AL: Data is very important; we’re a close-knit business and yet we’re proud to play our part in offering insight from trade and the wider industry.
-I like to give my team the confidence, empowerment and license to solve problems on their own.
+AL: Data is very important and we’re proud to play our part in offering insight from trade and the wider industry to the business.
+I like to give my team the confidence, empower them, and give them a license to solve problems on their own.
 This is great news for their personal goals and our organisation.

 I think we’re in agreement that we’ve moved past the mantra of “jobs for life”, but can you stay too long in a job?